Real-Time Dam Levels

 Catchment & Hydrological Impact

 The Gold Creek acts as the primary lifeblood for Gold Creek, making it a cornerstone of the North East Coast network.
-Managing the flow from the Gold Creek ensures that downstream agricultural zones receive consistent supply.
-Catchment dynamics in the North East Coast are deeply influenced by the retention capacity of Gold Creek.
+Hydrological health in this specific drainage basin is vital for downstream ecosystems.
+The North East Coast region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance